-The question mark is the most important part of the title, because the pages here will represent an ongoing debate, and a 30 year historical archive.
+The question mark is the most critical part of the title because the pages here will represent an ongoing debate and a 30-year historical archive.

-There are very strong cases to be made for the option of abandoning all fossil fuels for energy and transport use.
-Anyone who denies this has perhaps never lived in a polluted city, or had loved ones who have suffered from sicknesses such as asthma, bronchitis, emphysema or pneumonia.
+There are extreme cases to be made for the option of abandoning all fossil fuels for energy and transport use.
+Anyone who denies this has perhaps never lived in a polluted city or had loved ones who have suffered from sicknesses such as asthma, bronchitis, emphysema or pneumonia.

 If all side products of the burning of coal or oil could be captured and used for something beneficial, where would be the downside?
 That could be weighed up against the bird deaths from wind turbines, and the dangerous and environmentally unfriendly rare earth extraction for the materials used to create solar panels and batteries.

 Without knowing the future of technology, we can’t decide if something should be heavily subsidised or banned.
-There are simply too many unknown unknowables in the equation.
+There are just too many unknown unknowables in the equation.

-The End Of Oil? will be an impartial record of the current state of affairs in global energy.
+The End Of Oil? will be an impartial record, (on balance), of the current state of affairs in global energy.
 Over the next 30 years, you’ll see factual and persuasive articles on both sides of the debate.

 If you’re reading this in 2047, you can judge us on how we did.
 How far off our early predictions were.
 Are you living in a world of perfectly clean coal?
 Or 100% solar?
 Or a technology yet to be invented in 2017?

-We will welcome guest authors from both sides of the debate, and they can be anonymous or public, both choices are fine.
+We will welcome guest authors from both sides of the debate, and they can be anonymous or public, both choices are excellent.